-Below are specific achievements and strategic activities in 2022 that contributed to our financial performance and overall positive results:
+Below are specific achievements and strategic activities in 2023 that contributed to our financial performance and overall positive results:

 - Record performance.
-Stantec closed 2022 with diluted earnings per share of \$2.22 and adjusted diluted earnings per share of \$3.13, each an all-time high and 23.3% and 29.3% increases, respectively, compared to 2021 results.
-Supported by strong project execution and optimization of our real estate footprint, net income increased 23.1%, or \$46.3 million, to \$247.0 million on a year-over-year basis.
-On an adjusted basis, net income increased 28.6%, or \$77.2 million, to \$347.1 million, representing 7.8% of net revenue. - Strong backlog.
-Stantec closed 2022 with \$5.9 billion in contract backlog, an increase of 14.9% from December 31, 2021.
-Buoyed by the success of our account management, strategic pursuit and corporate campaign programs, Stantec's backlog grew organically by 10.4% (including double digit growth in our US operations and in our Infrastructure, Buildings, and Energy & Resources business operating units). - Growth through acquisition and integration.
-Stantec bolstered our UK presence with the acquisition of Barton Willmore, and added Buildings expertise in the science and technology, higher education, and commercial workspace markets through the acquisition of Philadelphia-based L2P.
-Additionally Stantec completed the integration and financial migration of Cardno, achieving over US\$10 million in integrated cost synergies. - Sustainability leadership.
-Stantec maintained and improved its leadership position in sustainable engineering, architectural, planning, and environmental services, delivering innovative solutions to enhance the resiliency of the communities and clients we serve.
-In recognition of our efforts, in January 2023, we were ranked first among our peers as one of Corporate Knights' 2023 Global 100 Most Sustainable Corporations in the world; ranked 7th overall in the world.
-We were also awarded an A- Climate Leader score from CDP for the fifth year in a row and were included in the S&P Global Sustainability Yearbook.
+Stantec closed 2023 with diluted earnings per share of \$2.98 and adjusted diluted earnings per share of \$3.67, each an all-time high and 34.2% and 17.3% increases, respectively, compared to 2022 results.
+Supported by strong project execution and optimization of our real estate footprint, net income increased 34.1%, or \$84.2 million, to \$331.2 million on a year-over-year basis.
+On an adjusted basis, net income increased 17.7%, or \$61.3 million, to \$408.4 million, representing 8.1% of net revenue. - Strong backlog.
+Stantec closed 2023 with \$6.3 billion in contract backlog, an increase of 6.8% from December 31, 2022.
+Buoyed by the success of our account management, strategic pursuit and corporate campaign programs, Stantec's backlog grew organically by 4.6% (including over 23% growth in our Water business operating unit). - Growth through acquisition.
+Stantec expanded our mission-critical and data center design expertise with the acquisition of Chicago-based Environmental Systems Design, Inc. (ESD).
+Following that, Stantec announced its intent to enter the German marketplace with the acquisition of ZETCON Engineering, a 645-person engineering firm headquartered in Bochum, Germany.
+Together these acquisitions expanded our geographic reach, strengthened our capabilities, and added inspiring people to our community. - Sustainability leadership.
+Stantec maintained its leadership position in sustainable engineering, architectural, planning, and environmental services, delivering innovative solutions to enhance the resiliency of the communities and clients we serve.
+In recognition of our efforts, in January 2024, we were ranked first among our peers as one of Corporate Knights' 2024 Global 100 Most Sustainable Corporations in the world.
+We were also awarded an A- Climate Leader score from CDP for the sixth year in a row and partnered with the UN Decade of Ecosystem Restoration, working on over 68,000 acres of land restoration.

-For more information about the Company's performance in 2022, we invite you to review our 2022 Annual Report, available on our website at stantec.com, on SEDAR at sedar.com, and on EDGAR at sec.gov.
+For more information about the Company's performance in 2023, we invite you to review our 2023 Annual Report, available on our website at stantec.com, on SEDAR+ at sedarplus.ca, and on EDGAR at sec.gov.
 The Definitions section and Reconciliation of Non-IFRS Financial Measures of that report are hereby incorporated by reference.